qulle/oltb/README_INTERNAL.md

 ```

 ### JavaScript
-The JavaScript tool-buttons are located in the directory `src/oltb/js/modules/tools`.
+The tools are located in the directory `src/oltb/js/modules/tools`.
 Every tool has its own class and extend the Control-class from OpenLayers.
 ```javascript
 class Coordinates extends Control {}
 ```